ashishkumar2/springmvc/README.md

+To Start Jboss in local go to JBOSS EAP FOLDER BIN in terminal ./standalone.sh

 To deploy a Spring WAR file in JBoss EAP (Enterprise Application Platform) and start the application, you can follow these general steps:

 Prepare the WAR file: Ensure that your Spring application is packaged as a WAR (Web Archive) file.
 This WAR file should contain all necessary resources and dependencies.